Ghost surgery: Prevalence

-High Profile Cases
+High profile cases

 Franklin Mirando

 In 1975, William MacKay, the general sales manager of a prosthetics company, participated in the bone surgery of Franklin Mirando at the request of the lead surgeons, David Lipton and Harold Massoff.
 MacKay had never gone to high school and had no medical training, but was interested in surgery; by the time of Mirando's operation, he had been frequently involved in surgical procedures, especially in those where prosthetics his company sold were involved.

 MacKay was present for Mirando's operation while his hip was replaced, using equipment from his company.
 Feeling that his advice was being ignored by Lipton and Massoff, he left to go golfing, but was called back to the operating room by Lipton and Massoff when it was discovered the implant had come loose.
 MacKay spent three and a half hours operating.
 It was later found that medical records had been manipulated to remove evidence of MacKay's participation in the operation.

 Mirando, who had been permanently crippled by the 10-hour operation, filed a $2 million malpractice suit against Lipton, Massoff, and Smithtown General Hospital; the case was settled out of court for $1 million in 1980.
 He stated that he was unaware of MacKay's involvement when suing and that he filed the suit because the surgery had only worsened his condition.

 Lipton and Massoff were indicted for allowing a non-licensed person to practice medicine and for manipulation of medical records, but charges were dropped in 1978, after the District Attorney spearheading the investigation was defeated for re-election.